Second Opinion | Are you jealous, or simply envious?

 One of the biggest hurdles for the researchers in the field is poverty and lack of resources including electricity.

 Still added up, they have managed to establish medical files on 200,000 people ages 35 to 70 all over the world.
-Each person goes through a two-hour data collection process, answering a questionnaire about health and lifestyle.
+Each person goes through a two-hour data collection process, answering a questionnaire about health and life.
 They have urine and blood tests, plus a series of physical measurements including blood pressure, height, weight, lung function and body fat.

 Teams of researchers also collect data about the various environments where the people live assessing, how much they walk, what food they eat, what does that food cost.
 They also measure pollution, both indoor and outdoor.